wkoszek/ctx_switch_time/README.md

-ctxswtch_time
+ctx_switch_time -- Context Switch Time Inference Program
 =============

-ctxswtch_time - tries to show the characteristics of thread scheduling
+ctx_switch_time - tries to show the characteristics of thread scheduling

 The principle is pretty trivial--you preserve larger chunk of memory.
 You keep spinning in the loop and reading the real-time clock readouts.